filip01/hoare-logic-agda/README.md

 ## The extent of our work

- - We embedded a small imperative programming language (commonly called WHILE language) extended with state and nondeterminism.
- - Defined an interpreter for the extended WHILE language.
+ - We embedded a small imperative programming language (commonly called *WHILE language*) extended with state and nondeterminism; and defined an interpreter for it that models computation as a monad with a carrier type `T 1 = State -> List (1 x State)`.
- - Embedded a logic (called *PQ logic*) that can be used to reason about the state of the program.
+ - We defined a logic (called *PQ logic*) that can be used to reason about the state of the program and interpret it as a truncated logic `HProp`.
- - Embedded two variants of Hoare logic for extended WHILE language based upon PQ logic; one variant assumed angelic, and the other, demonic nondeterminism.
+ - Then, we embedded two variants of Hoare logic for extended WHILE language based upon PQ logic; one variant assumes angelic, and the other, demonic nondeterminism.
- - Proved soundness for both variants of the Hoar logic with respect to the interpreter in the partial correctness reading.
+ - At the end, we proved soundness for both variants of the Hoar logic with respect to the interpreter in the partial correctness reading as stated below:
+    - (angelic soundness) `⟪ P ⟫ C ⟪ Q ⟫ → ∀ (s : State) → ⟦ P ⟧ s → Σ (s' : State) s' ∈ (⟦ C ⟧ᶜ s) x ⟦ Q ⟧ s'`, and
+    - (demonic soundness) `⟪ P ⟫ C ⟪ Q ⟫ → ∀ (s : State) → ⟦ P ⟧ s → ∀ (s' : State) s' ∈ (⟦ C ⟧ᶜ s) x ⟦ Q ⟧ s'` where `P` and `Q` are formulas in PQ logic, `C` is a piece of code written in the extended WHILE language, ⟪ P ⟫ C ⟪ Q ⟫ is Hoare triple and ⟦ _ ⟧ and ⟦ _ ⟧ᶜ present interpretation of a provided term.

 ## Structure of the repository

  - `src/` - directory containing the source code